Gunnlaugs saga ormstungu: Court culture and gift-giving

-Because honor played such a large role in these transactions, the heads of court who would be receiving these gifts were obliged to reciprocate these gifts in one form or another for a number of reasons.
-In Viking culture, people in power often maintained their positions of power by maintaining favor with their subjects, usually by hosting large feasts and ensuring their well-being in terms of food and shelter.
-The most important part of this was being willing to be conspicuous with one's wealth, sharing it with the people who supported you, and if a visitor comes from far away with a specific gift to pay tribute to you, it would be in the leader's best interest to repay their gift, showing that not only were they being honorable by repaying a gift, but these leaders would often attempt to go above and beyond in their gift-giving in order to bolster their reputation and forge strong relationships with new people.
+Because honour played such a large role in these transactions, the heads of court who would be receiving these gifts were obliged to reciprocate these gifts in one form or another for a number of reasons.
+In Viking culture, people in power often maintained their positions of power by maintaining favour with their subjects, usually by hosting large feasts and ensuring their well-being in terms of food and shelter.
+The most important part of this was being willing to be conspicuous with one's wealth, sharing it with the people who supported you, and if a visitor comes from far away with a specific gift to pay tribute to you, it would be in the leader's best interest to repay their gift, showing that not only were they being honourable by repaying a gift, but these leaders would often attempt to go above and beyond in their gift-giving to bolster their reputation and forge strong relationships with new people.
 The remnants of this culture can still be seen in Iceland today with a culture of charitable donations.

-Characters

-A detailed family tree connecting major and minor characters through blood and marriage can be found here.